dev2imp/Kurdish-TTS/README.md

 This dataset structure is essential for Tacotron2 training.
 In the next step, we will preprocess this data for the model. 🚀
 ```

-You can copy and paste this directly into your **GitHub README** or any `.md` file, and it will maintain the correct formatting.

-Would you like to add anything else before moving to the next step? 😊